Let me ask you something.

 This is no doubt one of the biggest reason’s why a lot of folks get low and uninspired to blog.

-Not setting goals means you cannot make progress, nor can you check on what ever progress you might be making.
+Not setting goals means you cannot make progress, nor can you check on what progress you might actually be making.

 If you want to move forward with your blog you simply have to create some small and realistic goals to work towards.